robertu94/robertu94.github.io/content/learning/intake.markdown

 Consider how long a Podcast is and how often it releases to the value your derive from it.
 For example, there is a Podcast that I enjoy the content, but it releases 3 hours of content per weekday.
 That is simply too much for me on a topic that is only tangential to my interests.
 For that reason, I don't subscribe to that Podcast.
 Instead, I occasionally "pull" specific Podcasts from its feed when I have the time.
 Choosing to "pull" rather than have the information "pushed" is one way to control these good, but overwhelming Podcasts.

 Another factor to consider with Podcasts with revolving guests is what is the quality of the guests.
 Another Podcast I originally liked when listening to has revolving guests.
 However, I found that I only like three of their ten or so revolving guests.
 I found myself skipping their Podcast regularly so I dropped it.

++ What is the signal to noise ratio on what you consume now?
+Are there better sources?
+{.activity}

 # Tools of the Trade